kartonfarkas/api_docs/source/suite/emails/media_file_upload.rst

    * - folder_id
      - int
      - ID of an already existing folder in the Media Database
-     - If folder is not specified, the file is uploaded to the root directory.
+     - If a folder is not specified, the file is uploaded to the root directory by default.
-       The list of folders can be retrieved using the /api/v2/folder interface.
+       A list of available folders can be retrieved using the /api/v2/folder interface.

 JSON Payload Example
 --------------------